DEEPAK894/Linux_assg/README.md

 ### 3) Configure your system in such a way that when a user type and executes a describe command from anywhere of the system    it must list all the files and folders of the user's current directory. <br>
  Ans:-<br>
  Step 1: Create a Shell Script.<br>
-   +  Create a new file, describe.sh in the directory /usr/local/bin, and add the following lines to it:<br>
+   +  Create a new file, describe.sh in the directory /usr/local/bin, and add the following lines to it.<br>
 ``` ble.sh
          #!/bin/bash
             ls -a
 ```
 <br>
-  +   This script simply runs the ls -a command, which lists all files and folders in the current directory, including hidden files<br>
+  -  This script simply runs the ls -a command, which lists all files and folders in the current directory, including hidden files.<br>
  Step 2: Make the Script Executable.<br>
  Step 3: Test the Configuration by typing the describe in the terminal.<br><br>